sheminanto/rails-calculator-tdd/README.md

 # README

-This rails project is the implementation of the string based calculator specified in https://osherove.com/tdd-kata-1/
+This rails project is the implementation of the string based calculator specified in https://osherove.com/tdd-kata-1/.

+You can find the live demo of this application at: https://rails-calculator-tdd-production.up.railway.app/

 ### Development
 Install dependencies: